durinashan/Celty/CONTRIBUTING.md

 If you want to help get Celty off the ground, well help is always wanted, so here is a bit of a documentation on how to best do that.

 ## Get Involved
 The best way to help is to poke around the source and fix bugs or add features, but along with that discussion is an important part.
-So with that joining the IRC channel `TODO` on freenode will get you started.
+So with that joining the IRC channel `#Celty` on freenode will get you started.

 ## Contribution Guidelines